Visas & Routes

 Property costs sit above the threshold

-Budget roughly 5% to 7% on top of the investment amount before adding family, tax, advisory or unusual due-diligence costs.
+Budget roughly 5% to 7% on top of the property investment amount for ordinary purchase and filing overhead, then add family, tax, advisory, FX and unusual due-diligence costs separately.

 No-stay renewal is not citizenship